siriusbontea/roman-empire/README.md

 - This project was built to meet requirements for Modules 8-10 of the [MAP 673: Design For Interactive Web Mapping](https://newmapsplus.github.io/map673/syllabus/) course at the [University of Kentucky](https://newmapsplus.as.uky.edu/).

-##### Anticipated Technology Requirements:
+##### Methodology and Tools:
+- All software tools ran on a basic laptop with the [FreeBSD 13.1-RELEASE](https://freebsdfoundation.org/freebsd-project/what-is-freebsd/) operating system:

+> MSI Pulse GL66 laptop w/ external monitor
+> CPU: 11th Gen Intel i7-11800H (16) @ 2.304GHz
+> GPU: GeForce RTX 3070 Mobile / 8192MiB
+> Memory:  65204MiB

-- QGIS - Most of the heavy lifting behind the scenes is with QGIS for vector layer creation, editing, analysis, and processing of data prior to use for web mapping.
-Georeferencing of raster data, such as scans of hand drawn maps, will be done with QGIS.
+- [QGIS 3.24.3-Tisler](https://www.qgis.org/en/site/forusers/alldownloads.html?highlight=FreeBSD#freebsd) performed most of the heavy lifting behind the scenes with vector layer creation, editing, analysis, and processing of data prior to use for web mapping.
+Georeferencing of raster data, such as scans of hand-drawn maps, will be done with QGIS.

 - VS Code - code editing and interaction with GitHub
 - GIMP - General editing and processing of raster images
 - Inkscape - General editing of SVGs data